American Communist Party (2024): Europe

 In July 2024, immediately after its foundation, ACP signed a friendship treaty with North Korea as well as with the Georgian Communist Party, concluding the treaty at the house where Stalin was born in Gori, Georgia.

 In December 2024, ACP sent 55 boxes of humanitarian aid to Donbass.

 In January 2025, Hinkle interviewed Romanian politician Călin Georgescu, who finished first in the annulled 2024 Romanian presidential election.
 Hinkle praised Georgescu as "the man who leads the fight for sovereignty, Western values and Christianity, who wants to stop World War III"; he condemned annulment of the election as a "coup orchestrated by Sorosist globalists and NATO that blocked the campaign".
 Hinkle then interviewed George Simion, the leader of Alliance for the Union of Romanians whom Georgescu, who was banned from running, endorsed in the 2025 Romanian presidential election.

 In February 2025, ACP met with the representatives of the Communist Party of the Russian Federation (KPRF) and Russian Left Front.
 ACP and the KPRF provided a diesel generator, food, medicine, and equipment for Russian forces in Donbass.

 In April 2025, ACP representatives attended the KPRF's 2nd Anti-Fascist Forum in Moscow, Russia.

+In March 2026, the ACP attended the Left Front's international conference together with the KPRF and the Communist Party of Great Britain (Marxist–Leninist) (CPGB-ML).
+There, all representatives voted in support of a joint declaration stating that "Russia is waging a just liberation struggle against NATO imperialism and liberal globalism", "the goals of the Special Military Operation of the Russian Armed Forces is a necessary step on the path to a more just multipolar world", and that "the aggression of the United States and its satellites against Iran, Venezuela, Cuba and other sovereign states is an absolute and final violation of international law".

 South America

-In July 2024, ACP congratulated Venezuelan President Nicolás Maduro and recognized him as the legitimate victor of the 2024 Venezuelan presidential election in which ACP founder Jackson Hinkle served as an international observer.
-It argued that the efforts to challenge the election's result are "part of the hybrid war against Venezuela" and that "Washington failed to change the government in Venezuela".
-ACP International Secretary Christopher Helali stated: "I was an observer at the previous elections and I can say that the people understood: Maduro’s party will defend the dignity and sovereignty of the country, and the opposition linked to the United States will sell the country.
-And they chose to be faithful to the ideals of Simón Bolívar and Hugo Chávez, chose independence".
+In July 2024, ACP congratulated Venezuelan President Nicolás Maduro and recognized him as the legitimate victor of the 2024 Venezuelan presidential election.
+ACP leaders Jackson Hinkle and Christopher Helali served invited as international observers and spoke in favor of Maduro.

+In November 2024, the Workers' Cause Party (PCO), a Trotskyist party in Brazil, congratulated ACP on the election of Helali as a high bailiff, calling it a "historic achievement for the American left".
+Despite ACP's Stalinism and PCO's Trotskyism, PCO calls ACP its "sister organization".

-On October 22, 2025, ACP International Secretary Christopher Helali spoke at the 9th International Anti-imperialist Conference in Caracas, hosted by the World Anti-Imperialist Platform (WAP) and United Socialist Party of Venezuela (PSUV).
+On October 22, 2025, ACP International Secretary Christopher Helali spoke at the 9th International Anti-imperialist Conference in Caracas, hosted by the World Anti-Imperialist Platform and United Socialist Party of Venezuela (PSUV).